daniel-greene/osrs-wiki-hide-completed/README.md

 ## How it works

-WikiSync highlights completed quest rows green via inline styles.
-This script watches the quest table for those changes using a `MutationObserver` and adds a toggle button above the table.
-Clicking "Hide completed" sets `display: none` on green rows.
+WikiSync adds a `highlight-on` class to completed quest rows after a username lookup.
+This script watches the quest table for class changes using a `MutationObserver` and adds a toggle button above the table.
+Clicking "Hide completed" sets `display: none` on completed rows.
 Your show/hide preference is saved to `localStorage` and persists across page loads.

 Also works on the [Ironman](https://oldschool.runescape.wiki/w/Optimal_quest_guide/Ironman) and [F2P](https://oldschool.runescape.wiki/w/Optimal_quest_guide/Free-to-play) variants.